 Master of Laws (LL.M.) in Employment Law – Online

-Students seeking a LL.M. in Employment Law are required to complete and present a thesis.
+Students entering the LL.M. in Employment Law in 2015 may choose to write a thesis.
 In consultation with a thesis advisor, students choose a topic for their thesis near the beginning of the third semester of the program.
-Atlanta’s John Marshall Law School LL.M. in Employment Law program features a three part Master’s Thesis course that is included in the curriculum to guide students through the scholarly research and writing process.
+Atlanta’s John Marshall Law School LL.M. in Employment Law program features a one-credit course to guide students through the scholarly research and

 writing process.
 Three additional credits are earned through the research and writing of the thesis.